mahsaabeedi/ECG-Denoising-Using-Fully-Covolutional-AutoEncoders-and-LSTM/README.md

 To ensure precise signal alignment between input and output, our FCN model omits pooling layers, which might lead to loss of detailed structural and textural information within the network.

+## LSTM
+LSTMs are capable of learning long-term dependencies, especially in sequence prediction problems.
+LSTM has feedback connections, i.e., it is capable of processing the entire sequence of data, apart from single data points such as images.The central role of an LSTM model is held by a memory cell known as a ‘cell state’ that maintains its state over time.
+The cell state is the horizontal line that runs through the top of the below diagram.
+It can be visualized as a conveyor belt through which information just flows, unchanged.
+Information can be added to or removed from the cell state in LSTM and is regulated by gates.
+These gates optionally let the information flow in and out of the cell.
+It contains a pointwise multiplication operation and a sigmoid neural net layer that assist the mechanism.
+The sigmoid layer gives out numbers between zero and one, where zero means ‘nothing should be let through’, and one means ‘everything should be let through’.

 ## Deep Recurrent Neural Network (DRNN)